MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L02_Implement_and_manage_storage_for_AVD_AADDS.md

 1. Create an Azure Storage account
 1. Create an Azure Files share
-1. Enable Azure AD DS authentication for the Azure Storage account
+1. Enable Microsoft Entra DS authentication for the Azure Storage account
 1. Configure the Azure Files share permissions
 1. Configure the Azure Files directory and file level permissions